AnalogFeelings/ChicagoCRT/README.md

 I knew it was possible, since MSVC allows you to disable the standard library and enhanced instructions, but I had to get around the artificial limitation imposed by the system version in the PE header.

+You can read a blog post I've made about this project [here](https://analogfeelings.github.io/posts/building-software-with-modern-toolchains-for-chicago/)!

 ## :test_tube: Sample Project

 You can find a sample project on how to use this [here](https://github.com/AnalogFeelings/ChicagoSample/)!